Chapter 5.20

 5.20.090 Insurance requirements.

 B. The insurance coverage required by this section shall be a commercial general liability policy.
 Minimum limits required are one million dollars each occurrence combined single limit bodily injury and property damage; two million dollars aggregate.
-If food or nonalcoholic beverages are proposed to be sold or served at the special event, the policy must also include an endorsement for product liability.
-If alcoholic beverages are proposed to be sold or served at the special event, the policy must also include an endorsement for host liquor liability.
+If food or nonalcoholic beverages are proposed to be sold or served at the public event, the policy must also include an endorsement for product liability.
+If alcoholic beverages are proposed to be sold or served at the public event, the policy must also include an endorsement for host liquor liability.
 If the event involves athletic or other types of active participants, the policy must include participant coverage.
-The public works director may require additional endorsements depending upon the activities proposed to occur during the special event.
+The public works director may require additional endorsements depending upon the activities proposed to occur during the public event.

 C. The public works director may waive or reduce the insurance requirements of this chapter under the following conditions:

-1. The applicant or an officer of the sponsoring organization signs a verified statement that he or she believes the special event’s purpose constitutes First Amendment expression, and that the cost of obtaining insurance is so financially burdensome that it would constitute an unreasonable burden on the right of First Amendment expression.
+1. The applicant or an officer of the sponsoring organization signs a verified statement that he or she believes the public event’s purpose constitutes First Amendment expression, and that the cost of obtaining insurance is so financially burdensome that it would constitute an unreasonable burden on the right of First Amendment expression.
 The statement shall include the name and address of two insurance agents or other source of insurance coverage contacted to determine insurance premium rates for insurance coverage.

 2. The applicant or an officer of the sponsoring organization signs a verified statement that insurance coverage in the limits required is impossible to obtain.
 The statement shall include the name and address of two insurance agents or other source of insurance coverage contacted.